jazboat/TIC-TAC-TOE/README.md

  - Use semantic markup for HTML and CSS (adhere to best practices)
  - Known Issues
  - The app is not fully responsive.
 Optimised for desktop (min-height: 800px, min-width: 1200px).

+Improvements

+ - Refactor the If..else if..else conditional statements and package them into reusable functions
+ - Having a modal to anouce the winner but also to put in players names to make it more personable
+ - Create a 1 Player feature (player 2 is the computer)
+ - Create a games tracker (how many wins/draws/total games)
+ - I personally would like to have more of wireframe and plane inplace for myself next time